Like a Rolling Stone: Live performances

+At the 1988 Rock and Roll Hall of Fame induction ceremony, Dylan performed "Like a Rolling Stone" and "Satisfaction" with Mick Jagger and about 30 other people.
+In 1998, Dylan performed the song with the Rolling Stones, after opening for them at a concert in Brazil; Jagger introduced the song by saying Dylan had written for them.
+Jagger repeated the claim during a 2024 Stones concert in Las Vegas.

 Legacy

 The song's sound has been described as revolutionary in its combination of electric guitar licks, organ chords, and Dylan's voice, at once young and jeeringly cynical.
 Critic Michael Gray described the track as "a chaotic amalgam of blues, impressionism, allegory, and an intense directness in the central chorus: 'How does it feel'".
 The song had an enormous impact on popular culture and rock music.
 Its success made Dylan a pop icon, as Paul Williams notes:

 Paul Rothchild, producer of the Doors' first five albums, recalled the elation that an American musician had made a record that successfully challenged the primacy of the British Invasion groups.
 He said, What I realized when I was sitting there is that one of US—one of the so-called Village hipsters—was making music that could compete with THEM—the Beatles, and the Stones, and the Dave Clark Five—without sacrificing any of the integrity of folk music or the power of rock'n'roll.

 The song had a huge impact on Bruce Springsteen, who was 15 years old when he first heard it.
 Springsteen described the moment during his speech inducting Dylan into the Rock and Roll Hall of Fame in 1988 and also assessed the long-term significance of "Like a Rolling Stone":